thereisnotime/xxToolbelt/README.md

 1. Create the appropriate folder in **/.xxtoolbelt/scripts/**
 2. Whitelist its extension in your RC file in the **XXTOOLBELT_SCRIPTS_WHITELIST** array.
 3. Make sure that the shebang you are using works (test with bash ./yourscript.yourlanguage).
+4. Reload your shell or open a new terminal.

 ### Change default script editor